 “Peter fucking Lee!”
 Eun shouted.
 He turned toward her voice.

-She was striding toward him, pure murder written across her face.
+She was striding toward him, pure murder writ clear on her face.
 She stopped a foot away and shook a half-empty glass in front of his nose.
 “Did you spike the punch, you fucking asshole?”

 “Double O what?”